Complex Responsive Processes in Organizations: Learning and Knowledge Creation by Ralph Stacey (2001)

 Conversations Are Complex Responsive Processes Conversations are dynamic, emergent interactions shaping organizational reality

 Conversations are a familiar part of daily life, yet their complexity often goes unnoticed.
-Beneath the surface, they function as complex, responsive processes, with participants constantly responding to feedback and adjusting their communication.
+Beneath the surface, they function as complex, responsive processes, where participants continuously react and adapt to each other.
 By recognizing the sophisticated dynamics at play, we can better understand these everyday interactions.
-Conversation is a deceptively simple activity that we … Continue reading Conversations Are Complex Responsive Processes Conversations are dynamic, emergent interactions shaping organizational reality
+Continue reading Conversations Are Complex Responsive Processes Conversations are dynamic, emergent interactions shaping organizational reality